RuthLD/stock-analysis/README.md

 * _Dim startingPrice As Single_
 * _Dim endingPrice As Single_

-The following three changes influenced the run time of the script for efficiency.
+The following three changes made when refactoring the script influenced the run time of the script for efficiency.

-The creation of a tickerIndex variable.
+1) The creation of a tickerIndex variable.
 * '1a)Create a ticker Index
 	* _tickerIndex = 0_

-The creation of output arrays for tickerVolumes, tickerStartingPrices, and tickerEnding Prices.
+2) The creation of output arrays for tickerVolumes, tickerStartingPrices, and tickerEnding Prices.
 * '1b) Create three output arrays
 	* _Dim tickerVolumes(12) As Long_
 	* _Dim tickerStartingPrices(12) As Single_
 	* _Dim tickerEndingPrices(12) As Single_

-Ensuring that the arrays’ starting value was set to zero at the beginning of each loop.
+3) Ensuring that the arrays’ starting value was set to zero at the beginning of each loop.
 * '2a) Create a for loop to initialize the tickerVolumes to zero.
 	* _For i = 0 To 11_
 	* _tickerVolumes(i) = 0_